-CANADIAN WITHHOLDING RULES - INFORMATION REQUIRED
+NEW CANADIAN WITHHOLDING RULES - INFORMATION REQUIRED

 Dividends paid to non-residents of Canada are subject to Canadian withholding tax.
 The withholding tax rate is 25%; however, this rate is reduced by many of Canada's income tax treaties with other countries.
 For example, the Canada - U.S. Income Tax Treaty generally reduces the withholding rate on dividends to 15%.
 In order to be entitled to the reduced withholding tax rate, the beneficial owner of the dividend payment must be a resident of a country that has such a reduced rate in its income tax treaty with Canada.
-In order for the recipient to be entitled to the reduced withholding tax rates, certain information must be provided.
+The address of the recipient of the payment was previously sufficient to establish entitlement to the reduced withholding rate under an applicable treaty.
+However, for any payments after December 31, 2011, additional information must be provided by the recipient in order to be entitled to the reduced withholding rate.
+If the additional information is not provided, any payments after December 31, 2011 will be subject to the 25% withholding rate.

-The information required can be provided using one of the forms issued by the Canada Revenue Agency (CRA).
+The information required can be provided using one of the new forms issued by the Canada Revenue Agency (CRA) in 2011.
 While these forms are not mandatory, the information provided on such forms is necessary for determining whether the reduced withholding rate will apply or not.
 The equivalent information can be provided in a letter or other format.
 A completed form will expire on the earlier of a change in eligibility for treaty benefits and three years from the end of the calendar year in which the form is signed and dated.
 Completed forms should be provided to your broker (or other financial intermediary).

-The forms issued by the CRA are:
+The new forms issued by the CRA are:

-Form NR301 - "Declaration of Eligibility for Benefits under a tax treaty for a Non-Resident Taxpayer";
+Form NR301 - "Declaration of Eligibility for Benefits under a tax treaty for a Non-Resident Taxpayer":

-Form NR302 - "Declaration of Eligibility for Benefits under a tax treaty for a Partnership with Non-
+Form NR302 - "Declaration of Eligibility for Benefits under a tax treaty for a Partnership with Non-Resident Partners"; and

-Resident Partners"; and